Book cover art for Content Strategy for the Web

 Kristina Halvorson and Melissa Rach

 A straightforward, easy to digest guide to building content strategies.
 Pitched more at the person in a business (and who is more likely to be writing) than it is the broader spectrum of 'content creators' that exist today.
-Most helpful for its descriptions about how to frame your strategy and translate it into content that will actually help.

 'Generally speaking, content is more or less worthless unless it does one or both of the following: A) Supports a key business objective, B) Fulfils your users’ needs'